 - Can contain only letters (A–Z, a–z), numbers (0–9), hyphens (-), and slashes (/)

-Important: If you have multiple branches, each branch can maintain its own invoice series — e.g., KAR-001 for Karur, CHN-001 for Chennai.
+Multi-branch businesses: Each branch can maintain its own invoice series — e.g., KAR-001 for Karur, CHN-001 for Chennai — provided each series remains sequential and unique within the financial year.

 - Wrong GSTIN — even one digit wrong means the buyer cannot claim ITC